-In another night of violence in Northern Ireland two bombs shattered buildings in Belfast and the nearby town of Dunmurray late on Tuesday.
+Background: In another night of violence in Northern Ireland two bombs shattered buildings in Belfast and the nearby town of Dunmurray late on Tuesday.
 The Belfast bomb exploded in a police station in Springfield Road.
 A British soldier in the building was fatally injured as he tried to shield a civilian family from the blast.
 Sixteen people, including three children, were taken to hospital after the explosion.

 A police spokesman said a man was seen to throw a suitcase through the front door of the station seconds before the blast.
 Police said the suitcase could have contained about 300 pounds of explosive.

 Later another explosion badly damaged a Protestant hall at Dunmurray, but there were no casualties.